MattAyoola/QAWorks-Technical-Test/README.md

-Launch the Project then run the test using Test Explorer
+Please launch the Project then run the test using Test Explorer